 In his testimony to B'Tselem, Karam Maswadeh said:

 "When I got home, I saw several soldiers standing at the entrance to my house.
-An officer came up to me and ordered me to get my son, Wadi'a.
-Before I got home, the soldiers had tried to persuade my wife to hand Wadi'a over, but she had refused to do it until I came back.
-The officer told me that he was going to arrest Wadi'a and hand him over to the Palestinian Coordination.
+An officer came up to me and ordered me to get my son, Wadi'.
+Before I got home, the soldiers had tried to persuade my wife to hand Wadi' over, but she had refused to do it until I came back.
+The officer told me that he was going to arrest Wadi' and hand him over to the Palestinian Coordination.
 I asked him: "Why arrest a five-year-old boy?"
 A soldier standing next to the officer showed me a stone and claimed that my son had thrown it, and that it had hit the car of a settler who was driving north, near 'Abed checkpoint.
 I tried to persuade the officer not to take Wadi' to the DCO, but he said that if I didn't bring him, I'd be arrested. […] I went inside the house and got Wadi', who was hiding there.
 He was crying."

 Wadi' and his father were taken to the army base, where they were detained for half an hour.
 Then, the soldiers handcuffed and blindfolded Karam and walked him, in full public view, together with his son, to the Policeman's checkpoint (56), where the soldiers detained them for another thirty minutes.
 At that point, a lieutenant colonel arrived whom the father, who speaks Hebrew, understood to be an Israeli coordination officer from the DCO.
 The officer questioned Wadi' and asked him why he had thrown stones.
 He also reprimanded the soldiers for arresting the father and son in the presence of video cameras, and complained that "you're harming our public image".
 The officer made it clear to the soldiers that, when detainees are held with cameras around, they must be "treated nicely".
 Then, one of the soldiers untied the father's hands, removed his blindfold and gave him water.
 A few minutes later, an officer from the Palestinian DCO and several Palestinian policemen arrived.
 The soldiers handed Karam and Wadi' Maswadeh over to them, and the two were taken to a Palestinian police station, where they were briefly questioned and released.